HenryNDH/Cloud_Base_Restaurant_Reservation/readme.md

 2. Reservation booking feature with date, time, and party size selection.
 3. Reservation management feature for users to view, modify, and cancel bookings.
 4. Table availability management feature for restaurant staff.
-5. Customer information management feature, including preferences and allergies.
-6. Notification system for reservation confirmation, reminders, and updates.
-7. Mobile-responsive interface for on-the-go reservation management.
-8. Integration with popular payment gateways for secure online transactions.
-9. Reporting and analytics tools for tracking reservation trends and customer feedback.
-10. Integration with external calendar systems for synchronized scheduling.
-11. Loyalty program integration for rewarding frequent diners.
-12. Accessibility features for users with disabilities.
-13. Internationalization and localization support for multiple languages and regions.
-14. Continuous monitoring and performance optimization for scalability and reliability.
-15. Regular updates and feature enhancements based on user feedback and industry trends.